osohq/repository-api-oso-authorization/tutorial/app-tutorial.md

     ```
     ![Oso Cloud Explain Page](images/explain-ui.png)

 In step 3 we can already start testing our authorization queries without writing further code.
-This can be used to quickly determine if authorizations are working as intended.
+This can be used to quickly determine if authorization is working as intended.

-Making use of the [Explain Page](https://cloud.osohq.com/explain) may not seem as powerful with only two facts populated as in this example.
-However, if our repository application were populated with thousands of users, determining what roles or permissions allowed a user to violate a particular authorization policy will become more difficult.
+The [Explain Page](https://cloud.osohq.com/explain) is particularly useful when our application is populated with thousands of users.
+It helps us determine what roles or permissions allowed a user to violate a particular authorization policy.
 What's also nice about testing the query in this fashion is that it:
-- references specific facts that allow an authorization to "Pass" or "Fail, and
+- shows you specific facts that allow an authorization to "Pass" or "Fail, and
 - it brings up the policy side-by-side so you can compare what was modeled with the actual result.

 ## Summary
-Using Oso Cloud to build authorization into applications requires **six** key steps:
+Using Oso Cloud to build authorization into applications can be done in **six** key steps:
-1. Login to Oso Cloud and obtain a valid API Key.
+1. Log in to Oso Cloud and obtain a valid API Key.
 Reference the [Oso Cloud Docs: *Quickstart*](https://cloud-docs.osohq.com/get-started/quickstart) guide for help if needed.
 1. Install the `Oso` client package.
 For this tutorial we are using the python package.
 Instructions for installing the package is available on [Oso Cloud Docs: *Python API*](https://cloud-docs.osohq.com/reference/client-apis/python) page.
 1. Model your authorization logic within your Oso policy file.
 Capture all **Actors**, **Resources**, **Actions**, and **Roles** that describe how your application works.
 1. Configure the `Oso` client within your application.
 Make sure that it is placed in a section of your application that will be called during every launch or refresh of your application.